eVAL-Agency/MarkdownMasterCMS/README.md

 but has the benefit of not requiring any pre-compiling for files to be served.
 All content processing is handled within the browser.

-For SEO and bot support, there is a small PHP-based server-side component which will return generated HTML output, similar to that of the client-side application.
+As a complement system to the client-side engine, a PHP-based server-side component facilitates support for search crawlers to ensure SEO, bots, form submissions, and RSS feeds by rendering the Markdown files into HTML on the server.
-This is unnecessary for normal users, but is required to ensure that crawlers can access the site data.
+This server-generated content will not exactly match the client-side rendering as there are some features lacking, but is sufficient for basic content.

 Because there is no database, registry, or administration of pages, deploying new pages is as simple as just uploading Markdown files to your server.
-This can be done via automated sync applications such as NextCloud or just uploading via SFTP or your web hosting interface.  _No building or scripts needed for deployment!_
+This can be done via automated sync applications such as NextCloud or just uploading via SFTP or your web hosting interface.  **No building or scripts needed for deployment!**

-The client-side javascript rendering in this project is originally based from [Chris Diana's CMS.js](https://github.com/chrisdiana/cms.js).
+The client-side javascript rendering in this project was originally based from [Chris Diana's CMS.js](https://github.com/chrisdiana/cms.js).